Ruth Foundation for the Arts (RDK Foundation)

 • Cultural sustainability and contributions to public knowledge

 4. Breaking Down Hierarchies Ruth DeYoung Kohler II championed overlooked art forms including craft, folk art, and artist-built environments.
-Organizations working with "under-recognized artists and art forms" align strongly with the foundation's mission.
+Organisations working with "under-recognised artists and art forms" align strongly with the foundation's mission.

-5. Community Embeddedness The foundation values organizations that demonstrate deep community roots and collaborative strength.
-For Artist Choice nominations, artists choose organizations that "instill a sense of creative community."
+5. Community Embeddedness The foundation values organisations that demonstrate deep community roots and collaborative strength.
+For Artist Choice nominations, artists choose organisations that "instil a sense of creative community."

-6. Structural Change Focus The foundation emphasizes "structural change" in arts funding.
-Wisconsin Special Project Grants prioritize initiatives with "long-term cultural and structural impact" rather than one-off events or short-term programming.
+6. Structural Change Focus The foundation emphasises "structural change" in arts funding.
+Wisconsin Special Project Grants prioritise initiatives with "long-term cultural and structural impact" rather than one-off events or short-term programming.

 7. Recent Recipients as Models